mikandi/kandibilling-android-example/README.md

 ### What is this repository for? ###

-* Demonstrating the use of the Mikandi in-app library.
+* Demonstrating the use of the Mikandi in-app billing library KandiBilling.
 * 1.0

 ### How do I get set up? ###